cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-We can make a request with these parameters using the ``requests`` library we installed a moment ago
+We'll make an HTTP request with these parameters

 Opening URLs with Requests
 --------------------------

-Requests has a very nice API for doing HTTP requests.

-.. class:: incremental

-Each HTTP method is represented by a module-level function:
+In ``requests``, each HTTP method has a module-level function:

 .. class:: incremental